The East African Rift System: a belt of natural wonders

 (*) Turkana Boy: Neanderthal Museum / CC BY-SA 4.0.

 Do you like this article?
-Leave a comment!
-Or subscribe to the newsletter every couple of week, to announce new publications.
+Subscribe to the short newsletter every couple of weeks, free of heavy files or gifs.